HQR2000/ST_Cell_Segmentation_with_Baysor/README.md

 ```

-If you see this massage on your screen, you have successfully installed Baysor on your machine.
+If you see this message on your screen, you have successfully installed Baysor on your machine.